boyscout99/my-big-data-platform/README.md

 - for Zookeeper nodes
 - for a cluster of Apache Cassandra nodes
 - for Apache Spark workers and master node
-- for the Apache Spark Streaming processor
+- for the Apache Spark Streaming processor image because the JVM version of my machine was not the one I needed

 ## The structure
 Picture of the design.